WWE Makes History With Mae Young Classic Commentary Team Announcement

 What's next?

-Taynara Conti faces Vanessa Bourne tonight on NXT for the final place in the tournament, which is also being filmed today and tomorrow.
-The final of the second annual Mae Young Classic will take place at Evolution in October.
-The Classic will premiere on WWE Network on Wednesday, Sept.
-5 following NXT and will be a single elimination tournament that will then continue every week until only two competitors remain.
+The final participant for the 32-woman tournament will be revealed tonight on NXT as Taynara Conti takes on Vanessa Bourne in singles action, ahead of the show's tapings tonight.
+The show will then air from September 5th following NXT and will be a single elimination format that will then last until there are only two women left and the final will then take place on October 28th.

-Do you think having two women on the announcers' team will work for the Mae Young Classic?
+Are you looking forward to the second annual Mae Young Classic?
 Have your say in the comments section below...